Wesley Fofana: Leicester defender stretchered off injured in pre-season friendly

 Wesley Fofana was carried off on a stretcher after suffering a potentially serious injury during Leicester's pre-season friendly against Villarreal on Wednesday.

-The injury to Fofana's left leg occurred when he was tackled by Villarreal forward Nino during the second half, with Leicester leading 3-0 at the King Power stadium.
+The injury to Fofana's left leg occurred after a scissor challenge by Villarreal forward Nino during the second half, with Leicester leading 3-0 at the King Power Stadium.

+Fofana immediately called to the bench, with physios and paramedics rushing on.

+Following a lengthy period of treatment, Fofana was stretchered off to applause in front of a crowd of over 17,000 fans.

-The 20-year-old French defender established himself as a key player for Brendan Rodgers' side in his debut Premier League campaign last season.
+The 20-year-old French defender established himself as a key player for Brendan Rodgers' side in his debut Premier League campaign last season, making 38 appearances in all competitions.

 Trending